OODIDA: On-board/Off-board Distributed Real-Time Data Analytics for Connected Vehicles: Related Work

 \section{Related Work}

+When we began developing OODIDA in 2016, there was no mature open-source data analytics framework available that could easily be modified for the demands of the automotive industry.
+To our knowledge, at the conclusion of this project in early 2020, this still holds.
+In addition, as would be expected, there is no open-source data analytics framework for analytics in vehicular networks available that could be used with the vehicles of our project partners.
+In the meantime, potential commercial alternatives such as NVIDIA's EGX or Amazon's AWS IoT Greengrass have been released.
+However, even if they had been available in 2016, they could not have been used for a variety of reasons, such as vendor lock-in, total cost of ownership, or the problem that some of the data OODIDA processes is too sensitive to be stored on servers owned by a third party.

 The problem of using networked devices for data analytics has been tackled from different angles.
-Very well-known is Google's MapReduce~\cite{dean2008mapreduce}, which consists of using clusters of commodity PCs for batch-processing of large-scale finite tasks.
-A related implementation of MapReduce in Erlang/OTP and Python was described by Mundkur et.\ al~\cite{mundkur2011disco}.
+Google's MapReduce~\cite{dean2008mapreduce} uses clusters of commodity PCs for batch-processing of large-scale finite tasks.
+An implementation of MapReduce in Erlang/OTP and Python, DISCO, was described by Mundkur et.\ al~\cite{mundkur2011disco}.
 With MapReduce, a master process keeps track of task completion.
-While the master can supervise multiple assignments, worker machines are only assigned one specific task along with a corresponding batch of data.
-In OODIDA, data is generated on the client.
-Clients furthermore concurrently execute a multitude of assignments, which could be based on data batches as well as data streams.
-Apart from those conceptual differences, MapReduce was designed to work with an entirely different kind of hardware in mind, namely commodity PCs in a data center instead of computationally-bound edge devices.
-However, due to its inherent flexibility, OODIDA can perform MapReduce-like tasks as well.
-This is detailed in Section~\ref{sol:sample}.
+While the master may supervise multiple assignments, worker machines are only assigned one specific task along with a corresponding batch of data.
+In OODIDA, data is generated on clients.
+They furthermore concurrently execute a multiple of assignments, which could be based on data batches as well as data streams.
+Apart from those conceptual differences, MapReduce was designed to work with commodity PCs in a data center instead of distributed computationally-bound edge devices.
+However, due to its inherent flexibility, our system can perform MapReduce-like tasks as well (cf.~Sect.~\ref{sec:usecases}).